Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-07.md

 * **Lexical**: In hierarchy, In order. e.g, "c" function is lexically sitting inside "a" function. function "a" is lexically inside global scope.

-* Whenever an Execution Context is created, a Lexical environment(LE) is also created and is referenced in the local Execution Context(in memory space).
+* Whenever an Execution Context is created, a Lexical environment(LE) is also created(local memory + pointer referencing lex env of its parent)

 * The process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.